statiagov/gesmew/guides/content/user/config/configuring_inventory.md

 ## Introduction

 The Gesmew store gives you a great deal of leverage in managing your business' inventory.
-You can set up multiple [stock locations](#stock-locations), each of which represents a physical location at which you store your products for delivery to customers.
-As you add new products and make sales, [stock movements](#stock-movements) are recorded.
-You can receive stock from a supplier, and even move products from one stock location to another by recording [stock transfers](#stock-transfers).
+You can set up multiple [stock locations](#stock-locations), each of which represents a physical location at which you store your establishments for delivery to customers.
+As you add new establishments and make sales, [stock movements](#stock-movements) are recorded.
+You can receive stock from a supplier, and even move establishments from one stock location to another by recording [stock transfers](#stock-transfers).
 All of this helps to keep your inventorying manageable and current.

 ### Stock Locations